silentdance/ram/intl.en-US/API Reference/Group management APIs/DeleteGroup.md

 Deletes a RAM user group.

-**Note:** Before you delete a RAM user group, make sure that no policy is attached to the group and no RAM user belongs to this group.
+-   Before you delete a RAM user group, make sure that no policy is attached to the group.
+-   Before you delete a RAM user group, make sure that no RAM user belongs to this group.

 ## Debug {#apiExplorer .section}